krishna426426/Module-5-ZTP/README.md

-If any changes are made to the configure file or if it is not running it can be restarted with the commands below:
+If it is not running or any changes made to the configure file it can be restarted with the commands below:

 ```
 auto@automation:~$ sudo /etc/init.d/isc-dhcp-server restart